instamint/zzz-deprecated-docs/docs/source/index.rst

 Instamint
 ===================================

-**Instamint** is a B2B API for minting and managing NFTS.
-It is for NFTs what Strip is for payments.
+**Instamint** is a suite of B2B API for minting and managing NFTs.
+Currently, Instamint is three sets of APIs, each serving a specific purpose.

 It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.